 Individual nutritional counseling

-Weekly educational meetings for you and your family
+Weekly educational meetings

 Participants also share information and concerns about risk factors associated with heart disease, and how to incorporate regular exercise, heart-healthy food, good nutrition and stress management into everyday life.